 Hat you most identify with:

 I identify most with a baseball hat.
 If I thought I could get away with it, I’d wear one to work on a regular basis.
 I’m a student of the game, as a fan and currently both as a player and umpire.
 Just when you think you’ve seen it all in baseball or in public relations – something new pops up, whether it is a crisis communication situation, a creative community relations initiative or a twist to a routine special event.
 Baseball, like business, can be a grind.
 Nobody hits home runs every day – but being good every day is something to strive for.

 Between Little League games and riding my bike as a kid delivering newspapers through Phoenix neighborhoods, I should have known then I’d become very “close” with the media for the rest of my life.
 And when I was going door-to-door, mowing yards all summer to earn spending money, I should have known how much I’d learn to love the green grass outdoors.
-And, when I began umpiring high school baseball some 30 years ago, I should have known then that it was an indication of how to make good decisions, deliver outstanding customer service and handle some tough public relations issues.
+And, when I began umpiring high school baseball and refereeing high school football some 30 years ago, I should have known then that it was an indication of how to make good decisions, deliver outstanding customer service and handle some tough public relations issues.

 When I earned a Eugene C. Pulliam scholarship from The Arizona Republic/Phoenix Gazette as a high school student or the Arizona Broadcasters Association scholarship I won as a college student at Northern Arizona University, I should have realized then the signs of things to come.
 I have since earned numerous Copper Anvil Awards from the Public Relations Society of America, numerous writing awards from Associated Press a Gold Award from the Public Relations Global Network for crisis communication and a Gold Award for media relations from Bulldog Reporter Magazine.
 I have been recognized for my communications expertise by numerous client-related industries, including a President’s Award from the Arizona Association for Economic Development.